percona/k8spsmdb-docs/docs/kubectl.md

 A Kubernetes Operator is a special type of controller introduced to simplify complex deployments.
 The Operator extends the Kubernetes API with custom resources.

-The [Percona Operator for PostgreSQL](compare.md) is based on best practices for configuration and setup of a Percona Distribution for PostgreSQL cluster in a Kubernetes-based environment on-premises or in the cloud.
+The [Percona Operator for MongoDB](compare.md) is based on best practices for configuration and setup of a [Percona Distribution for MongoDB](https://www.percona.com/mongodb/software/mongodb-distribution) in a Kubernetes-based environment on-premises or in the cloud.

 We recommend installing the Operator with the [kubectl](https://kubernetes.io/docs/tasks/tools/) command line utility.
 It is the universal way to interact with Kubernetes.
 Alternatively, you can install it using the [Helm](https://github.com/helm/helm) package manager.